odanoburu/FreeLing-User-Manual/installation.md

 *   Compile and install FreeLing using the procedures described above (either [install from source](installation.md#install-from-tar-gz-source-packages) or [install from GitHub](installation.md#install-from-github-repositories)), but skipping the steps about installing development tools and dependencies.

     Important: libraries in MacOS are installed in `/opt/local` instead of `/usr/local`.
 So, when running `configure`, you need to specify the right library paths.
-Also, locales need some specific handling which requires the use of `libboost-locale`

     In summary, you need to run `./configure` with the command:
     `./configure --enable-boost-locale CPPFLAGS="-I/opt/local/include" LDFLAGS="-L/opt/local/lib"`